The Wolf Among Us

 We often determine how we’ll handle a project, a product launch, or an event as part of a set of annual or quarterly initiatives.
 We’re driven by immediate needs to show results, whether it’s to our boss, a client, or investors.

 And in the heat of those moments, as we’re pressured to deliver according to schedule, we may miss longer-term implications because of short-term needs.

 A case in point is Facebook, which is back in the news, due to the Cambridge Analytica data dust-up and the U.K.’s Digital, Culture, Media and Sport Committee.
 At issue is not only Facebook's questionable decisions about its data policy in past years, but how Facebook representatives “deliberately misled” the committee in testimony late last year.

-Even if we can forgive Facebook's decisions in the years leading up to the election and chalk it up as lack of foresight or a result of a lack of coordination internally, it's getting more difficult to overlook the transgressions above.
+Even if we can forgive Facebook’s decisions in the years leading up to the election and attribute it to a lack of foresight or a result of a lack of coordination internally, it’s getting more difficult to overlook the transgressions above.
 The leadership has been given ample opportunities to come clean, and at every turn, they're guided by their moral compass, which is expressed through a series of delays, denials, and deflections.

 Even as Mark Zuckerberg continually expressed his idealistic desire to make the world a more connected place, the constant hunger for data and profits drove the company forward, ethics be damned.

 This kind of “culture creep” occurs when an original vision is blurred while day-to-day operations consume what people think about and do.
 The urgent becomes essential, and can usurp even the most aspirational and high-minded mission in an effort to satisfy different stakeholders.